 Proverbs - Proverbs chapter 8 verses 27 through 32 are an incredible look at how wisdom was there as God formed the earth!
 And how wisdom is still here today asking us to listen.
 Are you listening to the voice of wisdom?
 Are you listening to the voice of Truth?

-Worship God: Psalm 32:1-2 reminded me of the Sanctus Real song called "Forgiven:"
+Worship Video: Psalm 32:1-2 reminded me of the Sanctus Real song "Forgiven:"